lenhanpham/Bohr-to-Angstrom-converter-xyz/README.md

 If you want to convert only one xyz file from Bohr to Angstrom, just type "python3 Bohr_to_Angstrom_xyz.py your_xyz_file.xyz"

-The reverse conversion from Angstrom to Bohr can be done easily by changing converting factor in the python script.
+The reverse conversion from Angstrom to Bohr can be done easily by changing the converting factor in the python script.

-### The code was written in python 3
+### The code was written in python 3, so Python 3 should be used

+### The script will automaticaly convert all atoms represented by atomic numbers to element names, such as 6 to C, 8 to O, and so on.